Introduction

 - Thorough Ground Preparation:

-- Even with frozen ground, employing ground heaters or thermal blankets can thaw the surface layer before pouring concrete, creating a more stable base and reducing the risk of uneven settling.
+- Even if the ground is frozen, using ground heaters or thermal blankets can help thaw the surface layer before pouring concrete.
+This creates a more stable base and lowers the chances of uneven settling.

 - Use of Insulating Blankets: